 NBCC Survey |

-NBCC Radio Training Workshops
+NBCC Radio Workshops

 NBCC's dedicated team of volunteers coordinates and conducts community radio workshops throughout the region.
 These workshops provide attendees with comprehensive training on radio usage and how to effectively utilize the NBCC radio network.
 Each participating household is provided with a complimentary programmed radio to take home.
-Please attend one of our upcoming workshops listed in the schedule below!

 Using the NBCC Radio Network